Discover more from African Tech Story

 Most of the crypto scams on the African continent are coming out of South Africa and Nigeria.
 Last year South Africa played host to allegedly the world’s largest crypto scam.
 MTI (Mirror Trading International) used MLM (multi level marketing) tactics to attract deposits from customers who believed they could earn lofty returns on their investment in bitcoin.

 Unfortunately it appears that the largest crypto scam of 2021 may also derive from South Africa.
 In April this year, Raees and Ameer Cajee, founders of Africrypt, absconded with $3.6 billion worth of bitcoin!
 The brothers claim that they were hacked.
 However, since they have gone into hiding that claim seems spurious.
 Like MTI, Africrypt lured investors with highly improbable returns - double your money in only 7 months.
+The kind of returns one hopes for in online gambling.

 With all the existing hype around crypto, many get-rich-quick schemes will naturally look to leverage all this hype.
 Remember to always research a prospective investment thoroughly, and if the value proposition seems too good to be true then it usually is.